Nevue Fine Art Marketing

 Christmas ornaments – Grab a box of your Christmas ornaments and start sketching all different shapes.

-Christmas presents – Drawin wrapped Christmas present is a good exercise for perspective drawing.
-The bow can be a challenge, but with practice, you will become a pro.
+Christmas presents – Drawing wrapped Christmas presents is a good exercise for perspective drawing.
+The bow can be challenging, but practice will make you a pro.

 Christmas stockings – Sketch your Christmas stocking hanging off your fireplace mantel.
 Capture all of the texture of the shelf and the stocking.
 For even more fun, draw the fire in the fireplace.